christianwach/cli-tools-for-civicrm/README.md

 ## Development

-By default, this plugin will load the Command Line Tools in a multi-class structure that WP-CLI expects and which enables proper documentation of the `civicrm` command and all its sub-commands.
-It is not, however, complete yet.
+This plugin loads the Command Line Tools in a multi-class structure that WP-CLI expects and which enables proper documentation of the `civicrm` command and all its sub-commands.

 ### New Commands